Scientific Basis for

 Svasa

-(increased or difficult breathing, dyspnea) refers to the disorders of the
+(increased or difficult breathing, dyspnea) refers to the

 respiratory system.
 There are five kinds: